btparker70/Alien-Thrift-Store/README.md

 Dispatch sends things to and from actions.
 Such as form data payloads An action can be like 'saveshippingaddress' which dispatches a action constant 'cart_save_shipping_address' and gets a payload. then in the actions we dispatch(setShippingAddress(the object data)) and it gets sent back.

+action function gets called. dispatches a code with a payload. the data goes to the constant in the reducer we trigger that reducer, take the new data and set the new value of the state